-1-2-3-4 Cake with Butternut Frosting is a basic yellow cake recipe paired with a very special icing, topped with pecans.
+1-2-3-4 Cake with Butternut Frosting is a classic Southern butter cake recipe paired with a very special “cake batter” flavored icing, topped with pecans.

 This blog post is dedicated to my Aunt Emily.
 She has been making this amazingly good cake for over 30 years.
 And of course there’s a story behind it.
 A sweet lady brought this cake to her after her father passed away in 1982.
 She loved it so much that she figured out how to make it herself and has been making it ever since.